paspao/springboot-kiss-architecture/README.md

 git clone https://github.com/paspao/springboot-kiss-architecture
 ```

-The project is organized using a **maven** structure parent and child type, the same frontend, developed in Angular, is inserted into the **maven** building phase in order to create a single artifact, in the paragraph *FRONTEND* is explained how.
+The project is organized using a **maven** structure (i.e. parent and child types); the same frontend, developed in Angular, is included into the **maven** building phase in order to create a single artifact (further details available in the  *FRONTEND* paragraph below).

 Going into the details of each tier I prefer to use a *BottomUp* approach, so let's start with the data.